acuminous/jinkies/README.md

 Jinkies is an application for monitoring remote CI servers and notifying you of important build events (i.e. breaks and fixes).
 Rather than send emails which may go unnoticed, Jinkies notifications are intended to be attention grabbing.
-This version of Jinkies supports mp3 and wav files.
-In future we hope to support video, text to speech, lava lamps, firework displays and Mars landings.
+This version of Jinkies only supports mp3 files.
+In future we hope to support other audio content as well as video, text to speech, lava lamps, firework displays and Mars landings.

 One of the nice features of Jinkies is that it allows you to "theme" build jobs.
 In this way you can assign a theme (e.g. "The Simpsons" or